LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 semantics are different from similar mechanisms found in some Prolog compilers.
 In particular, Logtalk does not support defining term and goal expansions clauses in a source file for expanding the source file itself.
-Logtalk forces a clean separation between expansions clauses and the source files that will be subject to source-to-source expansions by using :term:`hook objects <hook object>`.
+Logtalk forces a clean separation between expansion clauses and the source files that will be subject to source-to-source expansions by using :term:`hook objects <hook object>`.
 But hook objects also provide a working solution here when the expansion code is separated from the